BLOG

 • Enhance navigation and editing via content structure.

-• Enable text search of the content, so authors can easily find the content they want to edit.
+• Enable text search for the content so authors can easily find the content they want to edit.

 • Allow users to save or control their preferred display settings.